ocastilloreyes/petgem/doc/source/Manual.rst

 ``examples/`` of the PETGEM source tree.
 Additionally, a freely available copy of this file is located at :ref:`Download` section.

-On the other hand, any 3D CSEM survey should include: physical parameters, a mesh file, source and receivers files.
+On the other hand, any 3D CSEM survey should include: order for Nédélec elements discretizations, physical parameters, a mesh file, source and receivers files.
 These data are included in the ``modelParams.py`` file.
 Here all the files resulting from the pre-processing phase are included.
 In order to avoid a specific parser, ``modelParams.py``